 1. Ask your partner for permission before publishing photos on Facebook

 We all know that most people put their best face forward when it comes to posting photos online.
 This is only human nature that we like to be seen in a good light by others.
 So when you post a photo of your partner that is potentially embarrassing or humiliating, you are damaging the safety and security of your bond.

 Susan was unaware that her girlfriend Jackie had been posting embarrassing photos of her at a New Year’s Eve party until the next day.
-She was mortified, because as a freelance journalist she had many professionals and work colleagues following her on Facebook.
+She was mortified because as a freelance journalist she had many professionals and work colleagues following her on Facebook.

 Such behaviours can erode the trust your partner places in you.
 Sometimes what can seem like a bit of harmless fun ends up hurting your partner.

-Think before you publish, and if in doubt, give your partner final publishing rights.
+Think before you publish and if in doubt, give your partner final publishing rights.

 2. Disclose to your partner if you’re commenting about them on Facebook (preferably beforehand)

-This also comes under the umbrella of using good common sense, but it makes sense that if you’re writing about your partner, commenting on your partner or mentioning them in some way on Facebook, it’s a good strategy to flag this in advance and check out if your partner is OK with this.
+This also comes under the umbrella of using good common sense, but it makes sense that if you’re writing about your partner, commenting on your partner, or mentioning them in some way on Facebook, it’s a good strategy to flag this in advance and check out if your partner is OK with this.

 John is a chef and has a wide circle of friends in the restaurant industry.
 So he was particularly upset when his girlfriend Rebecca started to complain to her friends on Facebook about his dirty kitchen and laziness in preparing meals.
-This caused a huge conflict between them as John was worried what his professional catering colleagues would think.
+This caused a huge conflict between them as John was worried about what his professional catering colleagues would think.